ChainSafe/gossamer/docs/docs/usage/command-line.md

-    help, h        Shows a list of commands or help for one command account        Create and manage node keystore accounts export         Export configuration values to TOML configuration file init           Initialize node databases and load genesis data to state
+    help, h        Shows a list of commands or help for one command account        Create and manage node keystore accounts export         Export configuration values to TOML configuration file init           Initialise node databases and load genesis data to state
 ```

 List of ***local flags*** for `init` subcommand: